liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/02-creating-entities/01-creating-files.markdown

 [`EditFileEntryMVCActionCommand`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/document-library/document-library-web/src/main/java/com/liferay/document/library/web/internal/portlet/action/EditFileEntryMVCActionCommand.java)
 class.
 This class implements almost all the `FileEntry` actions that the Documents and Media UI supports.
 This class's `updateFileEntry` method contains logic to add and update files.
-This method uses the request to get the data the `addFileEntry` method needs.
-It then calls the `addFileEntry` method with those
+This method gets its data from the request, and then calls the `addFileEntry` method:
-data:

     protected FileEntry updateFileEntry(
             PortletConfig portletConfig, ActionRequest actionRequest,